akimd/bison/data/README.md

 - xml2xhtml.xsl
   Conversion into XHTML.

-# Implementation note about the skeletons
+# Implementation Notes About the Skeletons

 "Skeleton" in Bison parlance means "backend": a skeleton is fed by the bison executable with LR tables, facts about the symbols, etc. and they generate